saikat-roy/Deep-Convolutional-GAN/README.md

 # DCGAN
-DCGAN implemented as part of the course in University of Bonn
+DCGAN implemented as part of the Deep Learning for Computer Vision course at the University of Bonn (WS 2018/19)